ibexa/documentation-developer/docs/guide/http_cache.md

     - If not set, it is automatically disabled for Symfony ENV `dev` for local development needs.
 - `SYMFONY_TRUSTED_PROXIES`:  String with trusted IP, several can be configured with a comma, i.e. `SYMFONY_TRUSTED_PROXIES="192.0.0.1,10.0.0.0/8"`

-!!! caution "Careful when trusting remotes with trusted proxies"
+!!! caution "Careful when trusting dynamic IP using TRUST_REMOTE value or similar"

     On Platform.sh, Varnish does not have a static IP, like with [AWS LB](https://symfony.com/doc/3.4/deployment/proxies.html#but-what-if-the-ip-of-my-reverse-proxy-changes-constantly).
     For this `SYMFONY_TRUSTED_PROXIES` env variable supports being set to value "TRUST_REMOTE", which effectively means: